What are Warts?

 Trichloroacetic Acid or Cantharidin

-For stubborn warts that do not go away with salicylic acid or cryotherapy, trichloroacetic acid may be used.
-The surface of the wart is first shaved away and the acid is applied with a wooden toothpick.
-Repeated treatments may be needed.
+For stubborn skin warts that do not respond to salicylic acid or cryotherapy, trichloroacetic acid may be used.
+The surface of the wart is first shaved away, and the acid is applied with a wooden toothpick.
+Repeated treatments may be needed, particularly for plantar warts or many warts clustered together.

 Bleomycin or Candida Antigen

-These can be injected into the warts and will elicit an immune response that entails swelling, redness and sometimes pain.
+These can be injected into the warts and will elicit an immune response that entails swelling, redness, and sometimes pain.
+This approach is often used when many warts are present or when other methods have not been effective.

 Minor Surgery

-Some warts can be cut away during minor surgery.
-This may leave a scar where the wart used to be.
+Some skin warts can be cut away during minor surgery for more immediate wart removal.
+This may leave a scar where the wart used to be and is typically reserved for cases where other treatments have failed.

 Ideal Candidates for Wart Treatment

-If you have a wart that has become painful or changed in appearance over time, has persisted despite at-home treatments, or is bothersome, you may be able to benefit from wart treatment.
-An assessment is required by Dr. Erwin to best determine which treatment option will be the most effective for you.
+If you have a wart that has become painful or changed in appearance over time, has persisted despite at-home treatments, or is bothersome, you may be able to benefit from professional wart removal.
+Warts tend to be more difficult to eliminate once they have been present for a long time, so early treatment is always recommended.
+An assessment is required by Dr. Erwin to best determine which option to use to treat warts most effectively for your individual situation.
 If you are interested in scheduling an appointment, contact our office today!

 Contact Us Today

-Do you have a wart that is bothersome or unsightly?
-To learn more about wart treatment and if it is right for you, contact our office by calling 979-543-9933!
-Your first step will be to schedule an appointment with Dr. Erwin, during which she will assess your wart to determine the best treatment.
+Do you have skin warts that are bothersome or unsightly?
+To learn more about wart removal and if it is right for you, contact our office by calling 979-543-9933!
+Your first step will be to schedule an appointment with Dr. Erwin, during which she will assess your wart tissue and determine the best plan to treat warts and help you feel confident in your skin again.